-Golden Gate University School of Law offers an institutional loan to students that are otherwise ineligible to obtain a private bar study loan.
-The intent of this loan is to assist graduating students in covering the cost of taking a prep course to pass the bar exam.
-Priority will be given to graduating JD students taking the California bar exam for the first time.
-Funding is limited to cover up to the total cost of the review courses, not to exceed

-\$4,500, plus reasonable living expenses.
+Golden Gate University School of Law offers an institutional loan to students who are otherwise ineligible to obtain a private bar study loan.
+The intent of this loan is to assist graduating JD students in covering the cost of taking a prep course to pass the California bar exam for the first time.
+Funding is limited to cover up to the total cost of the review courses, not to exceed \$4,500, plus reasonable living expenses.
 Loans are awarded on a first come, first served basis.

-To be eligible, a student must complete an application and:
+To be eligible, a JD student must complete a timely application and:

-- Be sitting for the Bar Exam for the first time; - Have been denied a private bar loan through one of the private lenders (proof will be required); - Be in good standing with the university; - Submit proof of registration for a bar review course; - Submit a brief statement explaining the need for funding; and - Submit a letter/statement from their law school bar mentor stating they are participating in the Law School Bar Mentor Program.
+- Be sitting for the California Bar Exam for the first time; - Have been denied a private bar loan through one of the private lenders (proof will be required); - Be in good standing with the university; - Submit proof of registration for a bar review course; - Submit a brief statement explaining the need for funding; and - Submit a letter/statement from their law school bar mentor stating they are participating in the Law School Bar Mentor Program.

-H. EXTERNAL SOURCES OF FINANCIAL AID
+G. EXTERNAL SOURCES OF FINANCIAL AID